 Straw Craft Museum

-At the beginning of your walk, coming from the station, you will see a traditional looking building with a white walls and black trim to the side of the river.
+At the beginning of your walk, you will see a traditional looking building with a white walls and black trim to the side of the river.
 This is the Kinosaki Mugiwara Zaiku Straw Craft Museum.
 Here you can learn about this beautiful and intricate craftsmanship that began around 300 years ago here in Kinosaki.
 There is also a workshop available for those who would like to try their hand at this local craft.

 Mandara Yu is the original hot spring and is where the first official hot spring source was discovered, or rather produced by the town’s oracle – according to legend, in 720 A.D. .
 This bathhouse is located on the far end of Kiyamachi Street, by where the river bends towards the ropeway.